invisibleroads/invisibleroads-tutorials/life-dance.rst

 - Man shifts weight to right foot, twists torso clockwise and steps with left foot diagonally to his left forward to signal woman's back ocho so that woman steps diagonally to her right backward with her left foot
 - Man twists torso back clockwise while woman is on her left foot and steps diagonally to his right slightly backward to signal woman's forward ocho to her left
 - Man side steps to left to signal woman's forward ocho to her right
-- Man shifts weight to his right foot, steps back with his left foot bringing the woman to his side and puts his foot parallel to her extended foot to signal a parada
+- Man shifts weight to his right foot, steps back with his left foot bringing the woman to his side and puts his right foot parallel to her extended foot to signal a parada
 - Man places his left foot to the other side of her extended foot to form a sandwich
 - Man places his right foot directly behind him and plants the heel on the ground
 - Man twists torso clockwise bringing woman with him